fboes/aerofly-patterns/README.md

 # Aerofly Landegerät

-> Create landing pattern lessons for Aerofly FS 4.
+> Create random custom missions Aerofly FS 4.

 This nice little project generates `custom_missions_user.tmc` to use with Aerofly FS 4.

-These missions contain landing pattern lessons, which put your plane in a random location around an airport, sets time of day as well as weather, and let you figure out how to enter the landing pattern correctly.
+1. The main tool creates missions containing landing pattern lessons, which put your plane in a random location around an airport, sets time of day as well as weather, and let you figure out how to enter the landing pattern correctly.
+2. Also there now is a HEMS missions generator, which will put your helicopter on a random heliport, sets time of day as well as weather, and create flight plans to nearby MedEvac locations.
+See the [HEMS missions generator documentation](docs/hems.md).

+The main documentation centers around the landing pattern lessons:

 ## What does it do?